sebastipa/TOSCA/_sources/01_user_guide/input_files/ablProperties.rst.txt

                                                     *timeSeries*, *timeAverageSeries* and *timeHeightSeries* require ``controllerAction``
                                                     set to *read*.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
+   ``controllerType``            string             Available types are:

+                                                    - *pressure*
+                                                    - *geostrophic*
+                                                    - *timeSeries*
+                                                    - *timeAverageSeries*
+                                                    - *timeHeightSeries*
+                                                    - *directProfileAssimilation*
+                                                    - *indirectProfileAssimilation*
+                                                    - *waveletProfileAssimilation*

-   ``controllerType``            string             type *pressure* is the basic PI controller for ABL simulations, it tries to maintain
+                                                    Type *pressure* is the basic PI controller for ABL simulations, it tries to maintain
-                                                    a wind speed of magnitude ``uRef``, aligned with the x-axis, at ``hRef``.
-It writes the required source terms to file, to be used later in wind farm simulations with inlet-outlet BCs through the type *timeSeries* or *timeAverageSeries*, where source terms are read or averaged, respectively, from the ``inflowDatabase/momentumSource``
+                                                    a wind speed of magnitude ``uRef`` at ``hRef``.
+It writes the required source terms to file, which can be used later in wind farm simulations that employ inlet-outlet BCs.
+This is done through the *timeSeries* or *timeAverageSeries*, where source terms are read at each time step or averaged, respectively, from the ``inflowDatabase/momentumSource`` file.
-                                                    file.
-When trying to attain a specific wind at ``hRef`` inside the boundary layer and the Coriolis force is active, the *pressure* controller produces inertial oscillations of the geostrophic wind since it is impossible to initialize the flow in geostrophic balance.
-In this case, once should either use ``geostrophicDamping`` or controller type ``geostrophic``.
-The latter tries to attain a velocity ``uGeoMag`` at ``hGeo`` (which should be above the boundary layer).
-The wind field is then rotated such that the flow is aligned with the x-axis at ``hRef``.
+                                                    When trying to attain a specific wind at ``hRef`` inside the boundary layer and the Coriolis force is active, the *pressure* controller produces inertial oscillations of the geostrophic wind, since it is impossible to initialize the flow in geostrophic balance.
+In this case, one should either use ``geostrophicDamping`` or controller type *geostrophic*.
+The latter tries to attain a velocity ``uGeoMag`` at ``hGeo`` (which should be set above the boundary layer).
+                                                    The wind field is then rotated such that the flow is aligned with the x-axis at
-                                                    **Note that, at every restart, the initial geostrophic wind angle w.r.t. the x-axis
-                                                    ``alphaGeo`` should be provided (the user can take this info in the last iteration
+                                                    ``hRef``.
+Notably, at every restart the initial geostrophic wind angle ``alphaGeo`` w.r.t. the x-axis **should be correctly set** (the user can take this info in the last iteration of the previous run, printed on the log file).

-                                                    of the previous run, printed on the log file)**.
-The *pressure* type controller is the preferred one and the most tested.
+                                                    The *pressure* type
+                                                    controller is the preferred one and the most tested.

                                                     TOSCA also features profile
-                                                    assimilation techniques, used to drive the flow following observation profiles.
+                                                    assimilation techniques, used to drive the flow using observation profiles.
-                                                    These can be set with controller type *directProfileAssimilation* or *indirectProfileAssimilation*, and require the observed time series inside
+                                                    These can be set with controller types *directProfileAssimilation* or *indirectProfileAssimilation*, and require the observed time series inside
                                                     ``inflowDatabase/mesoscaleData``.
-An example can be found in ``tests/directProfileAssimilationTest``.
-Once these controllers compute and write the time series of source terms to file, this can be re-applied within wind farm simulations using the controller type *timeHeightSeries*.
+An example can be found in *tests/IndirectProfileAssimilationTest*.
+Once these controllers compute and write the time series of source terms to file, this can be re-applied within a wind farm simulation using the controller type *timeHeightSeries*.

-                                                    Recently also introduced the *waveletProfileAssimilation* controller type.
-                                                    To use this controller please see the *tests/WaveletProfileAssimilationTest*, it requires TOSCA to be compiled with the USE_PYTHON flag.
+                                                    Recently, the *waveletProfileAssimilation* controller type has been also introduced.
+To use this controller, please see the *tests/WaveletProfileAssimilationTest*.
+Note that it requires TOSCA to be compiled with the USE_PYTHON flag set to 1.
    ----------------------------- ------------------ -------------------------------------------------------------------------------------
    ``alphaPI``                   scalar             proportional over integral controlling action used by all controllers characterized
                                                     by a ``controllerAction`` of type *write*.
 A too low value makes the controller